-Throughout the years, Google has released algorithm updates to give its users the best search-engine experience out there.
-These updates help Google weed out bad, spammy, and unhelpful sites so that the very best sites jump to the top of its SERPs.
+Google has released algorithm updates throughout the years to give its users the best search-engine experience.
+These updates help Google weed out bad, spammy, and unhelpful sites so that the best sites jump to the top of their SERPs.
 These calculated changes have kept Google reigning as king of search engines.
 Google’s Fred is just one in the long line of algorithm updates that takes out bad sites and brings the best to the top.

 Launch Date: March 8, 2017

 Debuting in Spring 2017, Fred was originally an “unnamed” update.
-Fred isn’t actually a singular update but is a catchall term used by the SEO experts to refer to all of Google’s unnamed updates.
+However, Fred isn’t a singular update but a catchall term used by SEO experts to refer to all of Google’s unspecified updates.
 Moving forward, Google isn’t announcing new versions of the algorithm, so you probably won’t even know there’s been a Fred update unless people are talking about it online.

 What Google’s Fred Update Impacted

-Because it’s unlikely that you’ll be aware of an update, the best way to determine if you’ve been hit by Fred is to see if multiple sites were targeted and affected.
+Because it’s unlikely that you’ll be aware of an update, the best way to determine if Fred has hit you is to see if multiple sites were targeted and affected.
 If that’s the case, chances are, there’s been an update.
-If not, your individual site may have some issues.
-Either way, if your site has the following hazards, you’ll want to address them and make changes.
+If not, your site may have some issues.
+If your site has the following hazards, you’ll want to address them and make changes.

-- Ad-heavy – A site that is mostly ads—especially if those ads are ill-placed, pop-ups, or for spammy sites—is going to be subject to serious downranking.
-Because users hate ads, and because they want solutions, not more ads, when they visit your site, having too much advertising throughout your pages is going to frustrate your visitors—and Fred.
+- Ad-heavy – A site that is primarily ads—especially if those ads are ill-placed, pop-ups, or for spammy sites—will be subject to serious downranking.
+Because users hate ads and want solutions, not more ads, when they visit your site, having too much advertising throughout your pages will frustrate your visitors—and Fred.

-- Content-driven – After Fred rolled out, many affected sites were affiliate-driven or blogs created to get high traffic numbers and then redirect to a different site.
-Now, that’s not to say that simply having a lot of content on your site, even in blog form, is a bad thing.
-But you do need to be sure that your site proves useful and isn’t just a means to show ads to users.
-These types of sites don’t actually provide users with solutions they’re looking for; they simply exist to generate page visits and revenue for themselves or other sites.
+- Content-driven – After Fred rolled out, many affected sites were affiliate-driven or blogs created to get high traffic numbers and then redirect to a different location.
+Now, that’s not to say that simply having a lot of content on your site, even in blog form, is wrong.
+But you need to be sure that your site proves helpful and isn’t just a means to show ads to users.
+These places don’t provide users with the solutions they’re looking for; they exist to generate page visits and revenue for themselves or other sites.

 How The Fred Update Works

 In short, the Fred update does what all Google updates do: it weeds out sites with low-quality content or those that provide terrible user experiences so that they rank low—or not at all—on the SERPs.
-Specifically, Fred targets sites that violate Google’s webmaster guidelines by having a disproportionate amount of ads, as well as sites that seems to know the tricks of SEO but don’t actually provide quality content.
-Though sites aren’t penalized, they are downranked so that users don’t have the chance to come across them when conducting a search.
+Specifically, Fred targets sites that violate Google’s webmaster guidelines by having a disproportionate amount of ads and areas that seem to know the tricks of SEO but don’t provide quality content.
+Though locations aren’t penalized, they are downranked so that users don’t have the chance to come across them when searching.